Frequently Asked Questions:

 A Boat Registration form is sent in February to each member who registered the previous year.
 If you did not register the prior year, please contact the office to request the registration materials.

-Additionally, within the Del Mar water service area, some subdivisions have enacted separate Homeowner’s Associations, which specify Covenants, Conditions and Restrictions (CCR’s) for their subdivision.
-These Homeowner’s Associations are separate from Del Mar Community Service Inc. If your subdivision has a Homeowner’s Association, you may wish to contact them directly.
+Within the Del Mar water service area, some subdivisions have enacted separate Homeowner’s Associations, which specify Covenants, Conditions and Restrictions (CCR’s) for their subdivision.
+These Homeowner’s Associations are separate from Del Mar Community Service Inc. Del Mar does not keep track of these Homeowner's Associations.
+If your subdivision has a Homeowner’s Association, you may wish to contact them directly.

 I am selling my home - how should I properly "advertise" the Del Mar recreational facilities?